Titus

-Titus Caesar Vespasianus (/ˈtaɪtəs/ TY-təs; 30 December 39 – 13 September 81 AD) was Roman emperor from 79 to 81 AD.
-A member of the Flavian dynasty, Titus succeeded his father Vespasian upon his death, becoming the first Roman emperor ever to succeed his biological father.
+Titus Flavius Vespasianus (/ˈtaɪtəs/; 30 December AD 39 – 13 September 81) was Roman emperor from AD 79 to 81.
+A member of the Flavian dynasty, Titus succeeded his father, Vespasian, upon his death, becoming the first Roman emperor to succeed his biological father.

-Before becoming emperor, Titus gained renown as a military commander, serving under his father in Judea during the First Jewish–Roman War.
-The campaign came to a brief halt with the death of emperor Nero in 68 AD, launching Vespasian's bid for the imperial power during the Year of the Four Emperors.
-When Vespasian was declared Emperor on 1 July 69 AD, Titus was left in charge of ending the Jewish rebellion.
-In 70 AD, he besieged and captured Jerusalem, and destroyed the city and the Second Temple.
-For this achievement Titus was awarded a triumph; the Arch of Titus commemorates his victory and still stands today.
+Before becoming emperor, Titus gained renown as a military commander, serving under his father in Judaea during the First Jewish–Roman War.
+The campaign came to a brief halt with the death of emperor Nero in AD 68, launching Vespasian's bid for the throne during the Year of the Four Emperors.
+When Vespasian was declared Emperor on 1 July 69, Titus was left in charge of ending the Jewish rebellion.
+In AD 70, he besieged and captured Jerusalem, during which he destroyed the city and the Second Temple.
+For this, he was awarded a triumph; the Arch of Titus—still standing today—was later erected to commemorate the victory.

-During his father's rule, Titus gained notoriety in Rome serving as prefect of the Praetorian Guard, and for carrying on a controversial relationship with the Jewish queen Berenice.
-Despite concerns over his character, Titus ruled to great acclaim following the death of Vespasian on 23 June 79 AD, and was considered a good emperor by Suetonius and other contemporary historians.
+During his father's rule, Titus gained notoriety in Rome serving as prefect of the Praetorian Guard and for carrying on a controversial relationship with the Jewish queen Berenice.
+He ruled to great acclaim following the death of Vespasian on 23 June 79 and was considered a good emperor by Suetonius and other contemporary historians.

-As emperor, Titus is best known for completing the Colosseum and for his generosity in relieving the suffering caused by two disasters, the eruption of Mount Vesuvius in AD 79 and a fire in Rome in 80 AD.
-After barely two years in office, Titus died of a fever on 13 September 81 AD.
+As emperor, Titus is best known for completing the Colosseum and for his generosity in relieving the suffering caused by two disasters, the eruption of Mount Vesuvius in AD 79 and a fire in Rome in AD 80.
+After barely two years in office, Titus died of a fever on 13 September 81.
 He was deified by the Roman Senate and succeeded by his younger brother Domitian.

 Early life

-Titus was born in Rome, probably on 30 December 39 AD, as the eldest son of Titus Flavius Vespasianus, commonly known as Vespasian, and Domitilla the Elder.
+Titus was born in Rome, probably on 30 December AD 39, as the eldest son of Titus Flavius Vespasianus, commonly known as Vespasian, and Domitilla the Elder.
 He had one younger sister, Domitilla the Younger (born 45), and one younger brother, Titus Flavius Domitianus (born 51), commonly referred to as Domitian.